chanchanngann/aws-snowflake-privatelink/README.md

 ALTER USER test_user SET NETWORK_POLICY = allow_vpceid_block_public_policy;
 ```

-After setting the network policy to block all public IPs, the `test_user` will no longer be able to access Snowflake using the public URL in a browser.
+ After setting the network policy to block all public IPs, the `test_user` (user2) will no longer be able to access Snowflake using the public URL.

 ![snowsight](/images/04_user2_snowsight_publiclink.png)

-- **Test case #3**: Test the public route
+- **Test case #3**:

+  Test the public route

   Since the EC2 outbound rules are set to route traffic only to private endpoints, both users will fail to connect via the public route.
 This is expected behavior given the security configuration.

 ```
 snowsql -a <account_name> -u user1